apache/hudi/rfc/rfc-51/rfc-51.md

   - For MOR tables, this file type refers to the typical log files in MOR tables.
 CDC info will be persisted as log blocks in the log files.
 - ADD_BASE_File: a normal base file for a specified instant and a specified file group.
 All the data in this file are new-incoming.
 For example, we first write data to a new file group.
 So we can load this file, treat each record in this as the value of `after`, and the value of `op` of each record is `i`.
 - REMOVE_BASE_FILE: a normal base file for a specified instant and a specified file group, but this file is empty.
 A file like this will be generated when we delete all the data in a file group.
 So we need to find the previous version of the file group, load it, treat each record in this as the value of `before`, and the value of `op` of each record is `d`.
+- MOR_LOG_FILE: a normal log file.
+For this type, we need to load the previous version of file slice, and merge each record in the log file with this data loaded separately to determine how the record has changed, and get the value of `before` and `after`.
 - REPLACED_FILE_GROUP: a file group that be replaced totally, like `DELETE_PARTITION` and `INSERT_OVERWRITE` operations.
 We load this file group, treat all the records as the value of `before`, and the value of `op` of each record is `d`.

 Note: